jasongrimes/jekyll-chapterbook/README.md

 The file name of a chapter is never shown in the book---chapters are automatically numbered, and the chapter name and link comes from the frontmatter `title` and `slug`.
-The chapter file name is only used for ordering.
+The chapter file name is only used for determining the order of the chapters.
 It should begin with a number and a dash, so it appears in the correct order, plus a name that makes it easy for you to identify.